Early Livestock Guardian Dogs

 This dog lives among the flock at all times with his role being to guard them from all predators which consist of foxes, wolves, wild cats and human thieves.
 Mutton is the preferred prey of these predators and because sheep are domestic animals, they have never learnt to defend themselves or outrun predators.
 So the dogs' role is essential for pastoralism to survive in this wild environment.

 The majority of these dogs live outside all year round.
 Constantly at work, the dogs do not have much opportunity to rest.
 They have to be vigilant at night as predators know how to use darkness to their advantage.
 Although some dogs stick close to the shepherds, most patrol the flock from its perimeter, choosing for themselves the locations best suited for optimal monitoring.
 These dogs observe everything so that they are not caught by surprise.
-Often there are one or two dogs patrolling farther afield.
+Often there are one or two dogs patrolling farther away from the flock.
 These dogs were athletic enough to chase wolves when they flee, but heavy enough to fight them if necessary.

 Pryenean Mountain Dogs with Goats